professionalchandru/next-js-repair-shop/README.md

 # next-js-repair-shop
-This is the first ever fullstack application made by me using Next js This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is the first ever fullstack application made by me using Next js.

+This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started